 How Brett Lee Uses Mendix to Easily Build an Application that Integrates with SAP

-In today’s installment of our rapid developer profile series, we are featuring Brett Lee, Associate Consultant of RAD Solutions at Epi-Use.
+In today’s maker profile, we are featuring Brett Lee, Associate Consultant of RAD Solutions at Epi-Use.
 Hear how he came to develop with low-code and about the SAP integration he built with Mendix.

 1. What is your education and professional background?
 Did you have any prior development experience?